 System wide Residential customers of a PWS must have an MHI of \$63,182 per year or less to qualify for receipt of Disadvantaged Community PWS assistance.
 This figure represents the average MHI for non-metropolitan Maine from the American Community Survey 5-Year Estimate (2017-2021) prepared by the US Census Bureau.
 The income data used to determine MHI should be that which most accurately reflects the income of the year-round residential customers in a PWS's service area.
 This data can come from either the American Community Survey 5-Year Estimates (2017-2021), or from a more current independent PWS income survey.
 All income surveys must be submitted to the Program for review and approval before the results can be used to determine the amount of DWSRF disadvantaged assistance to which a PWS is entitled.
-An independent Income Survey must be completed prior to and included with the SRF funding application.
-Income surveys must be conducted by an independent third-party using a methodology approved by the Program.
+An independent Income Survey must be conducted by an independent third-party using a methodology approved by the Program.
 Income surveys shall not be valid for more than three years.